Managing Mediocre Employees

-Mediocre employees fall into two categories, those who care and want to achieve and those who don’t.
+Mediocre employees fall into two categories, those who care and want to achieve and those who don't.
 I’ll address this issue in a multi-post series.
-First let’s talk about things to consider, and then in my next two posts I will explain the employee types in more detail.
+First, let’s talk about things to consider, and then in my next post, I will explain the employee types in more detail.

 Prioritize the Average Worker

 The most focus and effort is usually placed on your highest and lowest performers, with the first receiving praise and promotions and the latter receiving mentoring and improvement plans.
-However those middle of the road employees need to be addressed as well.
+However, those middle of the road employees needs to be addressed as well.
 “Almost by definition, they often get lost in the mix, lacking appropriate guidance and management attention.
 This creates an issue of not understanding who holds real potential to move up the talent curve with the right nurturing, versus those who have limited upward mobility, versus those who should not be at the company.”
-To identify where your employees fall you need to schedule regular performance feedback meetings, not only for the mediocre employees, but for their managers as well.
-This helps the employees to see their short comings as well as how they can improve performance and it helps their managers to be more effective mentors.
+To identify where your employees fall you need to schedule regular performance feedback meetings, not only for the mediocre employees but for their managers as well.
+This helps the employees to see their shortcomings as well as how they can improve performance and it helps their managers to be more effective mentors.